Maryam-Zubair/MachineLearning_Assignment/ChatGPT/Use ChatGPT to create customer support website (data source: web pages)/README.md

 Applications:-
 1. Command Line Interface:-\
+ a.
 User interacts with the program by inputting questions through the terminal.\
+ b.
 Program processes the questions and finds relevant information from data collected, and try to generate appropriate answer.\
+ c.
 The answer is displayed on the terminal for the user to see.

 2. Web Based User Interface:-\
  a.
 Web Framework (Flask):\
  Flask is used as a web framework to create a web application.\
+\
  b.
 HTML Templates:\
  HTML templates are used to create the user interface (webpage) where users can input their questions.\
+\
  c.
 Question Submission:\
  Users input their questions through the web interface (a form on the webpage).\
+\
  d.
 Answer Display:\
  The answer is then displayed on the webpage, allowing the user to view it.